hharcolezi/LOLOHA/README.md

 ```

 ## Codes & Datasets
 All experiments in the paper are repeated over 20 iterations.
-Here we provide two Jupyter notebooks that use a reduced fraction of the respective dataset to decrease execution time through 5 iterations.
+Here we provide four Jupyter notebooks that use a reduced fraction of the respective dataset to decrease execution time through 5 iterations.
 Please use the whole dataset (frac=1) and all iterations (nb_seed=20) to fully reproduce the paper's results.

 - The [LDP](https://github.com/hharcolezi/LOLOHA/tree/main/LDP) folder has all developed longitudinal LDP protocols.
 - The [datasets](https://github.com/hharcolezi/LOLOHA/tree/main/datasets) folder has all used datastes.
+- Experiments:
+  - The [Experiments_Adult.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Experiments_Adult.ipynb) Jupyter notebook has the experimental evaluation with the Adult dataset.
-- The [1_LOLOHA_Analysis.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/1_LOLOHA_Analysis.ipynb) Jupyter notebook has all analytical analysis of the protocols (estimators, variance, privacy levels), the optimization of LOLOHA g parameter, and the analytical variance evaluation.
+  - The [Experiments_Syn.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Experiments_Syn.ipynb) Jupyter notebook has the experimental evaluation with the Synthetic dataset.
-- The [2_LOLOHA_Adult.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/2_LOLOHA_Adult.ipynb) Jupyter notebook has the experimental evaluation with the Adult dataset.
+  - The [Experiments_DB_MT.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Experiments_DB_MT.ipynb) Jupyter notebook has the experimental evaluation with the DB_MT dataset.
-- The [2_LOLOHA_PWGTP_Delaware.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/2_LOLOHA_PWGTP_Delaware.ipynb) Jupyter notebook has the experimental evaluation with the DB_DE (PWGTP_Delaware) dataset.
+  - The [Experiments_DB_DE.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Experiments_DB_DE.ipynb) Jupyter notebook has the experimental evaluation with the DB_DE dataset.
+- Appendix:
+  - The [Appendix_Theoretical_Analysis.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Appendix_LOLOHA_Analysis.ipynb) Jupyter notebook has the theoretical analysis of our LOLOHA protocol (privacy levels, estimator, variance, and the optimization of parameter g) and of state-of-the-art protocols.
+  - The [Appendix_Variances.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/Appendix_Variances.ipynb) Jupyter notebook has the theorical variances (Table 1) and the numerical analysis of variances (Fig. 2).

 ## Environment
 Our codes were developed using Python 3 with numpy, pandas, and numba libaries.
 The versions are listed below: